Which Porcelain Tiles Are Water Resistant?

 • Extremely dense or impervious: Water absorption rate is .5 percent or less.
 This category includes porcelain, and these tiles can be used anywhere.

-Featured: Watercolor Graphite Porcelain Tile
+Graphite Porcelain Tile

 While some tiles like natural stone might be water resistant, it’s primarily thanks to the added sealant.
-Many stones are porous, while some, such as granite, are harder; however, it still requires sealant since it helps protect the tile long-term.
+Many stones are porous, while some, such as granite, are harder; however, they still require sealant since it helps protect the tile long-term.
 But, with modern porcelain tile, it’s the glaze from being fired in a kiln that stops water from penetrating its surface.
 Porcelain tiles are made from a mixture of dense clay, sand, and water.
 Some of the water is removed by placing the mix in a dryer before it’s then molded into the tile’s shape.
 The tiles are dried again and then glazed.
 Baking the porcelain tile in a kiln at an extremely high temperature for a long period of time removes almost all of the moisture in the tile.
 The longer time for it to bake also helps create a very hard, dense, and durable tile.

 One important fact to note is that while your porcelain flooring may be extremely water resistant, your grout, on the other hand, isn’t.
-Especially for tile in a lot of water like in a pool, you’ll need to add a sealant to your grout.
+Especially for tile in a lot of water, like in a pool, you’ll need to add a sealant to your grout.

 READ MORE ABOUT THE DIFFERENT TYPES OF PORCELAIN TILE